Inside the 2020 SAG Awards After-Party With Brad Pitt, Jennifer Aniston and More

 But once the cameras stopped rolling (and the next generation of Fiji Water Girls called it a night) the festivities continued at Netflix's star-studded after party.
 There, at Sunset Tower, Laura Dern—she continued her winning streak, earning the Outstanding Performance by a Female Actor in a Supporting Role in a Motion Picture trophy—celebrated alongside Stranger Things' Millie Bobbie Brown.
 Meanwhile, Pitt and his Once Upon a Time...in Hollywood co-star Leonardo DiCaprio hung out with Al Pacino.

+Alas, unlike earlier in the night, Pitt and Aniston didn't cross paths.
+"She was having a great time, but was in a separate circle than Brad," shares an insider.
+"They spent the evening with other people and did not come together again."

-Of course, Aniston, Zoë Kravitz, Joey King, Peter Dinklage, Robert De Niro, Maya Hawke, Margaret Qualley, Nathalie Emmanuel, Gwendoline Christie and more were in attendance, ready to celebrate their friends all night long.
+Outside of the friendly exes, there were plenty of other A-listers in attendance, ready to celebrate the night away.
+Also on the guest list: Zoë Kravitz, Joey King, Peter Dinklage, Robert De Niro, Maya Hawke, Margaret Qualley, Nathalie Emmanuel, Gwendoline Christie.

 Keep scrolling for all the must-see party pics!